Most advice on becoming a football scout is written by people who've never done it.

 Early on, I made the mistake of tagging people en masse in posts, hoping for engagement.
 They never engaged.
 Some blocked me.
 The lesson: you can't shortcut relationship building.

-Attend events and conferences where scouts and analysts gather.
-The StatsBomb conference, PFSA events, local football networking meetups - these are where real connections happen.
+Attend events and conferences where scouts gather.
+PFSA events, club open days, local football networking meetups - these are where real connections happen.

 5. Get your first experience